2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Discussion and Conclusion

 The spin vorticity model therefore serves as a minimal model which could potentially host a 2-form U(1) QSL.
-However, we showed that 2-form U(1) QSLs are susceptible to the effects of instantons, which act to destabilize the gapless deconfined phase.
-Detailed analytical and numerical studies will be required to assess mechanisms that suppress the instantons and the range of stability of this phase.
-While we have presented here a 2-form lattice gauge theory description for the quantum spin vorticity model involving only bosonic fields, perhaps the most interesting theoretical outlook of our work is that it possibly suggests the existence of a fermionic analog which parallels the Dirac spin liquid.
-The door is now open to explore and categorize 2-form U(1) QSLs, to assess their stability, and to search for potential material or synthetic platforms for their experimental study.
-Our work lays the groundwork to launch the study of a novel hypothetical phase of matter---2-form U(1) spin liquids---both in the spin vorticity model presented in this work, as well as other incarnations that remain to be discovered.
+However, we discussed how 2-form U(1) QSLs are susceptible to the effects of instantons, which act to destabilize the gapless deconfined phase.
+Detailed analytical and numerical studies will be required to assess what mechanisms may suppress the instantons and the range of stability of this phase.
+While we have presented here a 2-form U(1) lattice gauge theory description for the quantum spin vorticity model involving only bosonic fields, perhaps the most interesting theoretical outlook of our work is that it possibly suggests the existence of a fermionic analog which parallels the Dirac spin liquid in two spatial dimensions.
+The door is thus open to explore and categorize 2-form U(1) QSLs, to assess their stability, and to search for potential material or synthetic platforms for their experimental study.
+Our work lays the groundwork to launch the study of a novel hypothetical phase of matter---2-form U(1) spin liquids---both in the spin vorticity model presented in this work, as well as other incarnations that remain to be discovered. \ for any $k$-form $\alpha$.
+Unlike a delta function, however, it is smooth, not singular. } This operator shifts $\ket{A}$ to $\ket{A + \alpha \delta_{\Omega}}$.
+In particular, if $\Omega$ is contractible then $\delta_{\Omega}$ is an exact form and this is a gauge transformation.
+If $\Omega$ is non-contractible then this generates the physical electric $p$-form symmetry.
+The electric symmetry thus corresponds to the conservation of electric flux through closed surfaces.